simo1c/GateMeClass/README.md

 <!-- For technical details, we invite you to refer to the published article regarding GateMeClass at the following link: [LINK] -->

-<a href = "https://github.com/simo1c/GateMeClass/tree/main/manual">Manual of usage</a>
+For details refer to the <a href = "https://github.com/simo1c/GateMeClass/tree/main/manual">Manual of usage</a>

 </p>